MycroftAI/mycroft-core/README.md

   - `mpg123`
   - `espeak`

-- In addition, if you are running Ubuntu 16.04 or another O/S
+- In addition, if you are running Ubuntu 16.04 or another O/S, install:
-- Install:
   - `libffi-dev`
   - `libssl-dev`